 Each plaque provides a brief description identifying the point of interest, but further information can be obtained from the free booklet that accompanies the trail and which can be obtained from Hertford’s Tourist Information Centre opposite Hertford Theatre in The Wash.
-The booklet includes a map indicating the location of all the plaques.
+The booklet includes a map indicating the location of all the plaques (see below).
 An information board about the trail can also be found on a wall near The Six Templars pub and close to the main gates leading into the Castle grounds.

 The trail in its entirety is very approximately 3½ miles long if walked in a roughly anti-clockwise direction starting from the Castle (excluding No. 41, which requires a slight detour), but of course you can choose to walk shorter sections of it, or simply focus on buildings or features of particular interest to you.
 It is a wonderful way to get to know and enjoy the historic county town.

 The numbers in parentheses in the paragraphs below relate to the order in which the plaques are listed in the trail booklet, as well as the photographs that appear in the picture gallery at the end of this article.

 Public and civic buildings

 Hertford has many fine public and civic buildings, probably the most important being the historic 15th-century gatehouse of Hertford Castle (1) in its riverside gardens.
 Other distinguished examples include James Adam’s 18th-century Shire Hall (8), the 19th-century Corn Exchange (11), the former Old Cross Library (21), the fine 17th-century town house accommodating Hertford Museum (19), and W. N. Ashbee’s impressive Hertford East Station (16).
 Also of interest are the former 19th-century County Hospital (35) and the War Memorial (6) in Parliament Square, although little remains of the County Gaol (39) except for a section of its wall.